How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Significant Changes in Body Morphology Due to Massive Weight Loss Affect Fleur-de-Lis-Abdominoplasty?

 For patients experiencing massive weight loss after years of morbid obesity, FDL abdominoplasty may help the patient significantly.
 This is because of the overall skin laxity, which will affect pre-operative planning and surgical outcomes.
-The presence of muscle weakness could also impact the procedure.
+The presence of muscle weakness (diastasis recti) could also impact the procedure.

 Dr. Beldholm Final Thoughts

 Extreme morphological changes in the body after massive weight loss have a great impact on the planning and outcomes of Fleur-de-Lis abdominoplasty.
-The specialist surgeon and patient must understand these complexities when planning to address the challenges resulting from massive weight loss.
-Addressing factors like redundant skin, skin-quality changes, muscle weakening, and localised fatty tissue will help surgeons to improve functional and aesthetic results.

-A good understanding of changes in body morphology after massive weight loss not only aids surgical planning but also improves the outcomes of FDL abdominoplasty.
+A good understanding of changes in body morphology after massive weight loss not only aids surgical planning but also targeting the outcomes of FDL abdominoplasty.
 Book a consultation today at Body Contouring and Surgery Clinic for a customised FDL abdominoplasty following significant weight loss.

 Resources